-We have been on the road for the past two months and are dying to get home to nest a bit.
+We have been on the road for the past two months and were dying to get home to nest a bit.
 By nesting I mean cooking and baking, not having a baby.
-We have been talking about comfort food and baked pies almost daily.
-Even cleaning the house sounds great!
-Lenny mentioned over a glass of wine that while it is nice we get to travel together, that sometimes it feels like just coming to a rental instead of our home.
+Even cleaning the house sounds perfect.
+Lenny mentioned over a glass of wine that while it is nice that we get to travel together, that sometimes it feels like just coming back to a rental instead of our home.
 That resonated with me.
-I completely got it and felt the same way.
-One of the things we each look forward to when traveling alone is COMING HOME; seeing the one we love and catching up.
+I completely got it.
+One of the things we each look forward to when traveling alone is the coming home part and seeing the one we love.
 You know the “ole absence makes the heart grow fonder”.
-Now when we get home with a couple of days between projects, we try to cram in that “home” feeling by cooking comfort food, running errands and hoping to see people we care about.
-Kind of sucks having limited time.
+When we come home with a couple of days between projects, we try to cram in that “home” feeling by cooking comfort food, running errands and hoping to see people we care about.
 Needless to say, we had this comfort food recipe for Beef Taco Skillet five days in a row while I perfected it, and I am happy to say it is GOOD.

 I have some exciting news to share along with this recipe, first let’s talk about the recipe.
 I have seen a lot of one skillet recipes floating around, and have been curious as I usually never use just one skillet to make a meal.
 Guess what, after making this about five times, I am going to say it turns out way better by using two.
 One skillet and pot for cooking the elbow pasta.
 I tried adding the dry pasta to the skillet along with all the ingredients, and it came out gummy and the leftovers absorbed all of the extra liquid and became a brick.
 The verdict two pots – sorry folks you need to get your partner or kids to wash the dishes for you.
 I cooked everything except the pasta in the skillet, then I cooked the pasta, cooled it off, drained really well and stirred into the skillet.
 It came out perfect and the leftovers were exactly like the very first time!
 Here is the exciting NEWS!
 I used Butcher Box grass-fed ground beef in this recipe, and I am not going to go on and on about how much I love their beef.
 I do!
 You already know that.
 What I love about their ground beef is that is so moist and loaded with flavor.
 We want you, all of you, but this time one lucky you to try out a Butcher Box.
 You will get to choose which box you want; beef, chicken, pork or a mixed!
 Each box is valued at $129 and comes with 7 – 10 pounds of 100% grass-fed beef, organic chicken and heritage breed pork, which is enough for at least 20 individual meals.
 (US Residents only).
 You are going to love it!